intel/linux-sgx/SampleCode/LocalAttestation/README.txt

 How to Execute the Sample Code
 ------------------------------------
 1. Install SGX driver and PSW for Linux* OS
-2. If you want to try local attesation flow from two process, you can goto "bin" sub-folder
+2. If you want to try local attestation flow from two process, you can goto "bin" sub-folder
    a. run "./appresponder".
       It would launch a process to act as local attestation responder.
    b. run "./appinitiator"
       It would launch a process to act as local attestation initator.
-3. If you want to try local attesation flow from one process, you can goto "bin" sub-folder and run "./app"
+3. If you want to try local attestation flow from one process, you can goto "bin" sub-folder and run "./app"